Sakyi-Ken/C--Journey/freeCode/Readme.md

 - It returns the memory address so that it can be saved in the dice object.

 Developers refer to the code that implements different execution paths as _code branches._

+An **array**is a collection of individual data elements accessible through a single variable name.
+An **array** is a special type of variable that can hold multiple values of the same data type.